Prathamesh-Shanbhag/100Days-Of-Code/r1-log.md

 🚩 Got to learn a lot about flutters new features.
 🚩 Made some apps.
 🚩 Took part in the mini challenges that occurred throughout the event! 🎉

+### R1D31

+✨ Little Research + Work!

+💻Learnings/Work:
+🚩 Started looking into a Few Hackathons That I could be a part of as a Participant or Mentor.

+⚛️ In React:
+🚩 Implemented the localstorage feature so that the browser retains the list even after refreshing!

+🌊Talks /Livestreams :
+🍀 Power of Hackathons by @siddharth_hacks hosted by @hackbmu It was a really amazing session and we had talks on topics such as:
+🚩 Future of Hackathons
+🚩 Impact of Hackathons
+🚩 How Hackathons help you develop new ideas and boost creativity 🚩 How to manage time during Hackathons.
+🚩 And everything else you could possibly imagine related to Hackathons!